LSC-Tomball High School Dual Credit FAQs

 8. Does the cost include books?

-No; the fees that you pay as a Dual Credit student does not cover the cost of books.
+No, the fees that you pay as a Dual Credit student do not cover the cost of books.

 9. How do I drop/withdraw from my course(s)?

 You must obtain an official Lone Star College Dual Credit Drop Form from your high school counselor.
-In addition, you must return the completed form to your high school counselor or to an LSC Tomball advisor in order to completely drop/withdraw from the requested course(s).
-If it is after the official day of record according to the LSC calendar, your college transcript will indicate a “W” for withdraw from the course(s).
+In addition, you must return the completed form to your high school counselor or to the Department of Academic Initiatives and Partnerhsips at LSC-Tomball in order to completely drop/withdraw from the requested course(s).
+If you wish to withdraw after the official day of record according to the LSC calendar, your college transcript will indicate a “W” for withdraw from the course(s).
 Standard LSC refund policies will apply.

 10. How do I find out more about Dual Credit at Lone Star College-Tomball?